 You might like to try the quiz with your pupils.

-Read the three short case studies of young people by clicking on the "view document" link above this activity.
+Read three short case studies of young people by clicking this link:

 Make notes about what the case studies suggest, individually and collectively, in relation to the following questions: